 Headlines of "Primary pupils in drug figures" does not make for good reading and reports children as young as seven being suspended.

 The use of a drug dog can be a high profile deterrent, which sends a clear message to students regarding the possession and use of drugs.
 It also reinforces the seriousness that the school places on providing a safe environment free of drug hazards and risk for students, staff and visitors to the school.

-Dogs provide a very high profile and deterrent factor that implies that you are serious about having a drug free environment.
+Dogs provide a very high profile and deterrent factor that implies that you are serious about having a drug free campus environment.

 Speed of clearances.